Charles Francis Jenkins: Television

-In 1928, the Jenkins Television Corporation opened the first television broadcasting station in the U.S., named W3XK, which went on air on July 2 and first sent from the Jenkins Labs in Washington and from 1929 on from Wheaton, Maryland, five nights a week.
+In 1928, the Jenkins Television Corporation opened the first television broadcasting station in the U.S., named W3XK, which went on air on July 2 from the Jenkins Laboratories at 1519 Connecticut Avenue in Washington D.C., eventually broadcasting six nights a week at 8pm.
 At first, the station could only send silhouette images due to its narrow bandwidth, but that was soon rectified and real black-and-white images were transmitted.
+The Jenkins Television Corporation went public in December 1928 and gained a market value of 10 million, bringing Charles Jenkins both widespread fame and considerable fortune.
+From 1929 the broadcasts were sent from Wheaton, Maryland.

+His mechanical technologies (also pioneered by John Logie Baird) were later overtaken by electronic television such as devised by Vladimir Zworykin and Philo Farnsworth.
 In March 1932, Jenkins Television Corporation was liquidated and its assets acquired by Lee de Forest Radio Corporation.
 Within months, the De Forest company went bankrupt and the assets were bought by RCA stopping all work on electromechanical television.